 The boot Düsseldorf is the traditional start into every new season for all water sports enthusiasts.
-For decades, diving has been a special focus at the big meeting on the Rhine.
+For decades, diving has been a special focus at the big dive event close to the Rhine.

-The novelty 2021 is the new diving tower.
+The novelty for 2022 is the new diving tower.
 It is a real wonder made of stainless steel and acrylic glass.
 Due to its special construction with slim steel struts and large glass surface, the viewer has an almost complete all-round view of what is happening in the water.
-With a volume of 200 cubic metres, it will be filled with 200,000 litres of water for the trade fair in Düsseldorf.
-It has a diameter of eight and a height of four metres.
-The diving tower will celebrate its inauguration on 17th April at the boot Düsseldorf 2021.
+With a volume of 200 cubic meters, it will be filled with 200,000 liters of water for the trade fair in Düsseldorf.
+It has a diameter of eight and a height of four meters.
+The diving tower will celebrate its inauguration on 22nd January at boot Düsseldorf 2022.

 In halls 11 and 12 Messe Düsseldorf has provided the largest amount of space for the Neptune disciples since the start of boot.
 The foundation - as for all current events organized by Messe Düsseldorf - is a well thought-out, sophisticated hygiene concept with appropriate measures based on the applicable regulations.

 Sport diving The relaxed and versatile leisure activities under the water surface remain the strongest segment in underwater sports.
 It will continue to form the foundation of the diving industry and diving tourism with the sections training, diving trips and equipment.